billfitzgerald/personal-privacy-security/README.md

 <h2 id="browser">Choosing a Browser</h2>

 Choosing a browser is becoming increasingly difficult.
-Firefox used to be a reliable choice, but with Mozilla's push into AI, the wisdom of using Firefox for the indefinite future is open for debate.
+Firefox is no longer a reliable choice, and Chrome hasn't been a good choice for privacy for a while, and recent trends make that worse.

 I don't recommend using Chrome.
-Google has been threatening/promising to remove cookies for years, which sounds like a win for privacy, but will generally be a [win for Google](https://www.eff.org/deeplinks/2023/09/how-turn-googles-privacy-sandbox-ad-tracking-and-why-you-should).
+After years of threats, promises, and half-baked explanations about why more pervasive tracking is really a good thing for privacy, Google [rolled out fingerprinting](https://www.bbc.com/news/articles/cm21g0052dno) in February 2025.

+I no longer recommend using Firefox either.
+Mozilla, the organization that develops and maintains Firefox, has been slowly descending into an adtech and AI company, and making devils bargains with our data in the process.
+If you want more detail about these problems, I go into [more detail in this post](https://www.funnymonkey.com/2025/02/mozillas-new-terms-of-service-and-updated-privacy-policy/).

 I recommend splitting browser selection into two types of use: the Everyday browser, and the Research browser.

-For the Everyday browser, I still recommend [Firefox](https://www.mozilla.org/en-US/firefox/new/).
-I [wrote a post](https://archive.funnymonkey.com/2020/browser-hygiene-for-better-privacy---think-of-it-like.html) a few years back that still holds up on how to configure Firefox post-install.
-Mozilla -- the organization that develops Firefox, is slowly going up in flames, but until a legitimate organization forks Firefox or a legitimate organization releases a browser that is fully featured and accessible to regular people, Firefox is the best choice we have.
+For the Everyday browser, I am currently recommending [LibreWolf](https://librewolf.net/).
+LibreWolf uses the source code from Firefox -- which is open source -- as a foundation.
+While I have not used this browser myself, I have also heard decent things about [Vivaldi](https://vivaldi.com/).
+Vivaldi is based on [Chromium](https://www.chromium.org/Home/), the open source codebase also used in Chrome.

 For the Research browser, use [Tor](https://www.torproject.org/) and/or the [Mullvad browser](https://mullvad.net/en/browser) (which is a collaboration between Mullvad and Tor.)